International reactions to the 2006 Lebanon War: Syria

 Vice President Farouk al-Sharaa said that Israel is responsible for the conflict, due to the Israeli occupation of the West Bank.
 The Syrian Baath Party has also expressed its solidarity and support with Hezbollah.
 Syria's military had been put on high alert.
-Syria's president Bashar Assad had also released a statement, saying:The occupying enemy hasn't forgotten the humiliating defeat and its submissive exit from south Lebanon under the strikes bold resistance.… Syria, which stood by its brother (Lebanon) and sacrificed martyrs to defend Lebanon's freedom as we did for Syria's sovereignty, remains as always adamant in standing by our Arab people who's fighting in Lebanon and Palestine, and by the bold national resistance who struck the enemy.
+Syria's president Bashar al-Assad had also released a statement, saying:The occupying enemy hasn't forgotten the humiliating defeat and its submissive exit from south Lebanon under the strikes bold resistance.… Syria, which stood by its brother (Lebanon) and sacrificed martyrs to defend Lebanon's freedom as we did for Syria's sovereignty, remains as always adamant in standing by our Arab people who's fighting in Lebanon and Palestine, and by the bold national resistance who struck the enemy.
 All threats voiced by powers in the world who support the enemy won't deter us from continuing to support our brothers…because we believe that falling for the sake of heaven (martyrdom) is the only way to freedom and victory.
 We have to make all effort in training to save every drop of blood when the hour comes.
 The fighting continues so long our land is occupied and our rights are denied.
 Victory will be achieved God willing.… [T]he Israeli enemy continues its extermination war against our proud peoples in Lebanon and Palestine.
 Our brothers in Lebanon are being subjected to aggression by the Israeli war machine from the air, the sea and the ground.… The aggression, killing and destruction committed by the Israelis in Lebanon are part of an operation that was planned and organized by the large forces dominating the international community.